wehlutyk/thesis/content/3-gistr-4-results.md

 The third and most interesting point is that the correlation function is skewed towards the left: it is significantly above zero for $r = -1$ but not for $r = 1$, then also for $r = -4, -5$ at higher values than for $r = 4$.
 Note however that the last three points represent only 10 to 12 chunk-level insertion-deletion couples each and are thus more susceptible to outliers (especially to deletion outliers, i.e. the x axis, which the M-estimation technique we used does not counter).
-Overall, the correlation is positive for chunk-level insertions and deletions facing each other, and also often for chunk-level deletions preceding insertions by a few words.
+Overall, the correlation is positive for chunk-level insertions and deletions facing each other, and also often for chunk-level deletions preceding insertions by a few words.^[
-^[The detail of these plots is sensitive to cropping in the data, and especially to constraints on the maximum chunk-level deletion size since it can remove x-axis outliers.
+The detail of these plots is sensitive to cropping in the data, and especially to constraints on the maximum chunk-level deletion size since it can remove x-axis outliers.
 The general trend we observe is always conserved however: deletions preceding insertions correlate more than deletions following insertions.
 ]